 Julia Nicole Hunter played Grace with sophisticated poise, a demurely gorgeous lilting soprano.
 Her elegant gown in Act II is a stunner and a breathtaking moment.

 One of my favorite aspects of the show has to be the magnificent set.
 Gorgeous tall columns with pristine décor and furniture outfit the scene, depicting the interior of a billionaire’s mansion.
-It’s a sight to see.
+(Xanax) It’s a sight to see.
 All of the company numbers glisten with panache, glamorously brightening the stage.

 Annie runs through November 13th at the Orpheum Theatre.